 Russia could breach Georgia truce, top US official warns.
 Moscou souffle le chaud et le froid sur Kiev.
 China recalls milk powder amid health scandal: diplomatic source.
 Chine-Un lait au goût amer pour les autorités locales.
 These are a few of the titles of news articles that I saw on my daily raiding of Google News, a daily tradition that I have been practicing for the last three years.

-Using the Right Tone in Your College Essay
+How to Use the Right Tone in Your Common App Essay

 Tone is what you communicate through the words and phrases you choose in your personal essay.
 In speaking, we may change our tone by varying pitch or emphasis to communicate our feelings.
 In writing, we don’t have those tools, so we have to be very careful with our word choice.